A Jedi's Fight - A Star Wars Fan Fiction Story

 "Stick to our original plan.
 We're going to Palomintar Four, assist Luke and settle thing between Trevor Matrek, or Darth Golluth, and me."
 Liane said determined.

 "What about your lightsaber?"
-Yarmod asked, "You still didn't succeed to fullfil the Illum-meditation.
+Yarmod asked, "You still didn't succeed to fullfill the Illum-meditation.
 Shouldn't you give it one more try?"

-"I should certainly do not try that, for Luke taught me that a Jedi does and never tries."
+"I should certainly not try, for Luke taught me that a Jedi does and never tries."
 Liane said with a laugh, "Let's get back to the living and prepare a combined breakfast and lunch.
 I'm starving.
 In the mean time we can decide what to do next."

-Chati sat on a rock just outside the cave entrance, looking over the surrounding landscape in the direction of where she knew Ribana must be.
+Chati sat against the tree stem of her treehouse, looking through the trees to other side of the mountain ridge.
 She looked up when she sensed the approaching steps of Chewbacca.
-The big Wookiee rose high above her before he sat himself against the rocky wall of the cave, leaning with a satisfying smile at the lowering sun of Palomintar Four.
+The big Wookiee rose high above her before he sat himself next to her against a neighboring tree.
 He grunted some words against Chati.
 The young Quelan girl nodded.

-"Yes, it's cold inside, that's why I am sitting here if my chores allowed me."
-He answered.
+"Yes, it's always crowded in the community tree house, that's why I am sitting here if my chores allowed me."
+She answered.

 For a moment both were silent, then Chati turned to the big Wookiee.